eficode/JavaFXLibrary/README.md

 See keyword [documentation](https://eficode.github.io/JavaFXLibrary/javafxlibrary.html).

 ## Taking the library into use
+### On MacOS Mojave
+MacOS Mojave introduced changes to security settings and disabled some of the features JavaFXLibrary uses by default.
+To use JavaFXLibrary on MacOS Mojave you must enable the accessibility features for terminal in system preferences:
+- Navigate to `Apple menu > System Preferences > Security & Privacy > Privacy > Accessibility`.
+- Click the lock and enter your password to change these settings
+- If terminal has requested accessibility features before, it should show in the list
+- If not, add it by clicking :heavy_plus_sign: and selecting `Applications > Utilities > Terminal`
+- Enable accessibility features by checking the box
+- :white_check_mark: Terminal

 ### As a local library
 1. Download JavaFXLibrary jar file from [releases](https://github.com/eficode/JavaFXLibrary/releases/) or [Maven Central](https://search.maven.org/artifact/org.robotframework/javafxlibrary).
 2. Import JavaFXLibrary in test settings: